jewsroch/kate-wp-deploy/content/plugins/add-link-to-facebook/readme.txt

 ﻿=== Add Link to Facebook ===
-Contributors: Marcel Bokhorst, M66B
+Contributors: Marcel Bokhorst, M66B, dabelon
 Tags: post, posts, Facebook, social, link, links, permalink, wpmu, admin, comment, comments, shortcode, sidebar, widget, bbPress
 Requires at least: 3.2
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 1.214
+Stable tag: 1.215

 Automatically add links to published posts or pages to your Facebook wall, pages or groups and more

 == Description ==

-**This plugin is not supported anymore**

 Automatically add links to posts or pages that are being published to your Facebook wall, pages or groups.
 Simple one time setup and forget.
 The way links appear on Facebook can be customized.